Bluey (TV series): Video games

-The mobile game Bluey: Let's Play! was released by Budge Studios in August 2023 on iOS and Android.
+The mobile game Bluey: Let's Play! was released by Budge Studios on 15 August 2023 on iOS and Android.
 The game received attention for its use of a subscription model.
 The release of the aforementioned Lego Bluey sets was accompanied by a mobile game that was released on iOS and Android on 14 August 2025.

-A console game, titled Bluey: The Videogame, was released on 17 November 2023 on Microsoft Windows, PlayStation 4, PlayStation 5, Nintendo Switch, Xbox One and Xbox Series X and Series S. The game, which was developed by Artax Games and published by Outright Games, is an interactive sandbox game with an original story, and features the voice actors from the series.
-Bluey's Quest for the Gold Pen is being developed by Halfbrick Studios.
-It features an original story from Joe Brumm, and is set for release on 11 December 2025 on Apple's App Store, with a release on Google Play scheduled on 10 January 2026, and Microsoft Windows, PlayStation 5, PlayStation 4, Nintendo Switch, Nintendo Switch 2, and Xbox Series X and S releases in 2026.
+A console game, titled Bluey: The Videogame, was released on 17 November 2023 for Windows, PlayStation 4, PlayStation 5, Nintendo Switch, Xbox One, and Xbox Series X and Series S. The game, which was developed by Artax Games and published by Outright Games, is an interactive sandbox game with an original story.
+The voice actors and music composer Joff Bush return as their respective roles in the game.

+Bluey's Quest for the Gold Pen was developed by Australian developer Halfbrick Studios.
+It features an original story written by Joe Brumm, with composer Joff Bush returning again to compose original music for the title.
+Brumm worked on Quest for the Gold Pen in tandem with the forthcoming The Bluey Movie.
+Quest for the Gold Pen was released on 11 December 2025 on Apple's App Store for iOS, iPadOS, and macOS, the Google Play Store for Android on 10 January 2026, and Microsoft Windows, PlayStation 5, Nintendo Switch, Nintendo Switch 2, and Xbox Series X and S forthcoming on 28 May 2026.
 The iOS and Android versions of the title feature a free demo, with a one-time payment to unlock the full game.
+Quest for the Gold Pen received generally positive reviews from critics, who noted it as a noticeable improvement from Bluey: Let's Play!, Lego Bluey, and Bluey: The Videogame.

+Gameloft Brisbane is developing the Unreal Engine-powered title Bluey's Happy Snaps, which was revealed at the 2026 Xbox Partner Preview.
+The game features numerous locations from the show; its gameplay loop is similar to Pokémon Snap (1999) but with activities other than photography and educational elements, is set to release on Nintendo Switch and Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and S, and Windows on 15 October 2026.

+Collaborations

-A track titled "Bluey Medley" is available in Just Dance 2026 Edition, which was released on 14 October 2025 for PlayStation 5, Nintendo Switch, and Xbox Series X and S.
+A track titled "Bluey Medley" is available in Just Dance 2026 Edition, which was released on 14 October 2025 for Nintendo Switch, PlayStation 5, and Xbox Series X and S. Here, players can follow the dance moves for the song, shown by Bluey and Bingo.
+A collaboration with Minecraft was released on 5 February 2026.